Sir, I deleted the document!

-I searched for the document in my desktop, but it wasn’t there!
+I searched for the document on my desktop, but it wasn’t there!
 I hadn’t saved the document properly.
-Then I went to the recycle bin hoping to find the deleted document, but found my recycle bin to be cleaner than ever – nothing but a plain white wall.
+Then I went to the recycle bin hoping to find the deleted document but found my recycle bin to be cleaner than ever – nothing but a plain white wall.
 Since the latest document (the deleted one) was in the network drive, when deleted it doesn’t come to the local recycle bin.
-The document is gone!!
+The document was gone!!

 My manger is a positive man.
-He told, “Don’t worry, man, we can retrieve it”.
-For the next half an hour we frantically searched for a solution in the internet.
-“Eureka Forbes!” my manager shouted, there’s a solution after all.
-That was to go to the folder in the network drive, right click > properties > previous version.
+He said, “Don’t worry, man, we can retrieve it”.
+In the next half an hour we frantically searched for a solution on the internet.
+“Eureka Forbes!” my manager shouted, there was a solution after all.
+That was to go to the folder in the network drive, right-click > properties > previous version.
 To our surprise, there it was…one of the previous versions!
-The document is not gone!!
+The document wasn’t gone!!

 We quickly retrieved the document and saved it.
-Since it was the latest, I went back to my older version in my desktop and replaced it with the latest one successfully.
+Since it was the latest, I went back to my older version on my desktop and replaced it with the latest one successfully.
 Then I opened the document and as I went on to scroll down the document, my heart began to sink.
-The document was not the latest; in fact, it was much older than the one I had in my desktop.
-I had not only deleted the latest but also replaced previous version with a very old version.
+The document was not the latest; in fact, it was much older than the one I had on my desktop.
+I had not only deleted the latest but also replaced the previous version with a very old version.
 Three days of hard work down the drain.
-The document is gone for good!!
+The document was gone for good!!

-I was facing the prospect of doing re-work of almost the entire document and also sending an apology mail to my boss in US who was expecting the document to be delivered at the end of the day.
+I was facing the prospect of doing re-work of almost the entire document and also sending an apology mail to my boss in the US who was expecting the document to be delivered at the end of the day.
 But, again, my manager is a positive man.
-He told, “Joshi, don’t worry, we will re-do the document.
-I will send a mail to the US people”.
+He said, “Joshi, don’t worry, we will re-do the document.
+I will send an email to the US people”.
 It was late in the evening and I was running out of time.
 I had to pick up my wife from her office.
 “I cannot re-do the document now.
 It will take time” I told my manager.
 “Don’t worry, you carry on, I will manage”, he said reassuringly.